That was printed on the front of my T-shirt in 1991 at the Communication Commando Course… a week long Landmark Education program.

 It didn’t quite do the trick.

 When the six-day long course was over, I called the airline and moved my flight to the next day.
 It was mid-November, it was chilly.
 My hotel was by the airport.
-I felt even more isolated and an alien than in the course.
-I bought some food and ate it walking on the roads…
+I felt even more isolated.
+An alien than in life, an alien in the course.

 At night I called a friend in NJ and told him that I was ready to end it all.
 The leper wanted to check out.

-And here I am, 17 years later, weeping at my computer.
+And here I am, many years later, weeping at my computer.
 Not much has changed.
-Instead of being the “Nazi” 100% of the time, I am rarely it.
+Instead of being the ‘Nazi’ 100% of the time, I am rarely it.
 But it did not leave.
 It did not transform.
 It is like antisemitism… deep roots.
 Deep roots in evil.